The New Lyke Wake Club badge The New Lyke Wake Club badge

 THE COUNCIL OF ELDERS

 The club is managed by a Council, which consists of the elected officers plus every Past Master and Past Mistress.
-The Council holds Vigils at least twice yearly.
+The council of Elders meets formally at least once a year, but discusses issues informally on an ongoing basis.

 POLICIES